 • Submit College of the Canyons application and obtain a student identification number.

-• Submit the following documents to Admissions and Records: 1) current official transcripts from all colleges attended, except COC (must include all coursework regardless if nursing prerequisite or not); 2) for transcripts from other countries, an official sealed foreign transcript evaluation from a NACES approved agency; 3) official military transcripts; 4) Math placement test results if needed for eligibility; 5) official College Board AP English, AP Math, and AP Psychology scores; and 6) official College Board CLEP Math score.
+• Submit the following documents to Admissions and Records: 1) current official transcripts from all colleges attended, except COC (must include all coursework regardless if nursing prerequisite or not); 2) for transcripts from other countries, an official sealed foreign transcript evaluation from a NACES approved agency; 3) official military transcripts; 4) Math placement test results if needed for eligibility; 5) Official College Board AP Transcripts - ALL SUBJECTS (only if received a 3 or higher).
+Since Advanced Placement is given college credit, it is considered a college transcript.
+6) official College Board CLEP Math score.

 • Submit the online Request for Nursing Prerequisite Evaluation, available at http://www.canyons.edu/Departments/NURSNG.
 Evaluation results and eligibility status will be sent directly to the School of Mathematics, Sciences, and Health Professions.
 The student will receive the results by email.